mathieusalz/Stepper-Driver-For-Laser-Cutting/README.md

 Script containing the main workflow for the laser cutting.
 Intializes the Arduino Board, Motor System, and Joystick.
 Starts up the graphic user interface and switches between windows (layouts) as required.

 #### window.py
+Script connecting the front end to the back end.

-Script with the following Functions:
+Functions:
 - calibration_and_center(joyStick, MotorSys, board)
 - shape_Choice(board, MotorSys):
 - cut_shape(MotorSys, path, board):